 Business Case: Corporate Reputation and Marketing Opportunities

-Employers that develop and implement workplace strategies that address create fair workplaces for LGBT employees can enhance corporate reputation, increase job satisfaction and boost employee morale.
+Employers that develop and implement workplace strategies that address create fair workplaces for LGBTQ employees can enhance corporate reputation, increase job satisfaction and boost employee morale.
 Results include enhanced corporate reputation and increased business opportunities, employee recruitment, retention and productivity, and decreased legal vulnerability.

 Corporate Reputation and Marketing Opportunities